Planar Geometry and Image Recovery from Motion-Blur: Multi-Planar Motion deblurring

 \subsection{Estimation of camera motion and depth values}

-To estimate TSF and depth values, we make use of the inlier PSFs and the normal estimates obtained from RANSAC in Section \ref{secn_multi_plane_scene}.
+To estimate TSF and depth values, we make use of the inlier PSFs and the normal estimates obtained from RANSAC.
 Consider a spatial location $\textbf{x}$ lying on the $i^{th}$ plane of the scene.
 The PSF at $\textbf{x}_j$ can be related to TSF $\omega$ as \cite{paramanand2014shape}

 Eq. \eqref{psf_tsf_reln} relates the inlier PSFs with corresponding depth values and underlying camera motion.
-As is evident from Eq. \eqref{multi_hom_eqn}, although the camera motion is the same for the entire image, the effective pixel motion experienced by each scene point depends on the normal and the depth value of the corresponding plane.
+Although the camera motion is the same for the entire image, the effective pixel motion experienced by each scene point depends on the normal and the depth value of the corresponding plane.
 To solve for the TSF, we define the depth of one plane to be reference depth $d_0$ and solve for the scalar factor $ s_i= \frac{d_0}{d_i}$ corresponding to all other planes \cite{paramanand2014shape}.

 The relation in Eq. \eqref{psf_tsf_reln} can be expressed in matrix-vector multiplication form as

 where $\textbf{M} _{\textbf{x}_j}$ is a motion matrix which embeds the motion of a point light source at $\textbf{x}_j$ with respect to the camera poses in $P$, and $\textbf{k}_{\textbf{x}_j}$ and $\boldsymbol \omega$ are the column vector forms of $k(\textbf{x}_j)$ and $\omega$.
 Note that the entries of $\textbf{M}_{\textbf{x}_j}$ depend on the plane normal and unknown scale factor $s_{i}$ too.
 By aggregating such relations corresponding to all the inlier PSFs we can obtain an equation of the following form.